 If you are gluten free or know someone that eats gluten free these brownies are a delicious dessert to serve!

-I did have to adapt this some for our food allergies to make it nut-free.
+I did have to adapt this for our food allergies to make them nut-free.
 The original recipe called for 1 cup chopped toasted pecans.
 I left them out and the recipe worked fine, but if you are not nut-free like we are I think these would be great with some nuts added to them.

 This recipe also calls for cinnamon and when I made these I put the cinnamon in.
 I actually like the taste of the cinnamon with the chocolate, but some in my family did not, so I think the cinnamon is optional depending on what you like.

 But no matter how you make these they are really good!
 These are one of the best gluten-free brownies that I have made.